Page at www.fiba.basketball indicated:

-Since the first staging of the tournament in Buenos Aires where six teams did battle, the field has grown exponentially to feature the 24 best teams from around the world.
+Since the first staging of the tournament in Buenos Aires where 10 teams did battle, the field has grown exponentially and the 2019 edition will feature a record 32 top teams from around the world.

 Since 1998, the winners of the FIBA Basketball World Cup get to celebrate their crowning moment by holding aloft the Naismith Trophy, named after the inventor of basketball, Dr James Naismith.